djordjezikelic/djordjezikelic.github.io/_pages/about.md

 * <span style="color:grey">July 2023</span>\.
 Our work *Reachability Poorman Discrete-Bidding Games* has been accepted at [ECAI 2023](https://ecai2023.eu/).
 Thanks and congrats to my coauthors!

 * <span style="color:grey">July 2023</span>\.
-Our work *Learning Provably Stabilizing Neural Controllers for Discrete-Time Stochastic Systems* has been accepted at [ATVA 2023](https://atva-conference.org/2023/).
-Thanks and congrats to my coauthors!
-I am particularly excited about attending a conference at SMU. :)

-* <span style="color:grey">July 2023</span>\.
 PC member for [AAAI 2024](https://aaai.org/aaai-conference/).

 * <span style="color:grey">June 2023</span>\.
 Talked about *A Learner-verifier Framework for Learning and Certifying Neural Controllers in Stochastic Systems* at Nissan Research (virtual).

 * <span style="color:grey">June 2023</span>\.
 Visited TU Delft and talked about *Formal Verification and Learning-based Control of Infinite-state Stochastic Systems*.
-Thank you [Anna Lukina](https://annalukina.com/) for hosting me!

-* <span style="color:grey">June 2023</span>\.
-Visited Masaryk University and talked about *Formal Verification and Learning-based Control of Infinite-state Stochastic Systems*.
-Thank you [Petr Novotný](https://www.fi.muni.cz/~xnovot18/) for hosting me!